seraogianluca/RoomBooking/docs/Manual.md

 Choose a schedule >
 ```
-The application shows a list of available rooms and asks to choose one of them:
+The system shows a list of available rooms and claims to choose one of them:

 ```
 List of the avaiable rooms: